digitranslab/jumpstart/docs/versioned_docs/version-2.0.0/widgets/link.md

 To add an event to a link, click on the widget handle to open the widget properties on the right sidebar.
 Go to the **Events** section and click on **Add handler**.

 ### On Click
 **On Click** event is triggered when the link is clicked.
-Just like any other event on ToolJet, you can set multiple handlers for on click event.
+Just like any other event on JumpStart, you can set multiple handlers for on click event.

 ### On hover
 **On Hover** event is triggered when the link is hovered.
-Just like any other event on ToolJet, you can set multiple handlers for on click event.
+Just like any other event on JumpStart, you can set multiple handlers for on click event.

 :::info
 Check [Action Reference](/docs/category/actions-reference) docs to get the detailed information about all the **Actions**.